- D+49 211 3678 7269

 He is listed in Germany's leading lawyer ranking magazine JUVE as frequently recommended data privacy expert and clients recommend him to JUVE for his "reliable and actionable advice".
 Christian and his practice are also ranked by Legal 500 Germany and Legal 500 EMEA for being among the leading German and European data privacy practices (2018), clients referred to him as "Top data privacy expert".

 Christian provides IP/IT advice in M&A transactions and advises on IP focused joint ventures.
 He supports companies on the set-up of webshops, outsourcings, license agreements, in cases of trademark or unfair and deceptive trade practice issues as well as on hard and software license and IT project agreements.

 Cristina Martorana is a partner at Orrick based in Milan.
 She is member of the Energy & Infrastructure group.
-She has significant experience in Project Finance particularly with regulatory issues in the energy and infrastructure fields.
+She has significant experience related to environmental, administrative and regulatory issues in the energy and infrastructure fields.

-She has deep experience in Italian and European administrative law (judicial and out-of-court), particularly in the regulated fields of energy and infrastructure but also in environmental law, healthcare, PPP and data protection law.
+She has deep experience in Italian and European administrative law (judicial and out-of-court), particularly in the regulated fields of energy and infrastructure with reference to issues related to the construction, acquisition or financing of plants that produce energy from renewable and conventional sources, network infrastructures, gas, district heating, waste to energy, trading as well as in environmental law, healthcare, PPP and public procurement.